nyreed/patch-itunes/README.md

 "An unknown error occured -42408" on startup, I think relating to iTunes Store connectivity (which isn't working)

-iTunes (if it runs)
+iTunes
 Working: Playing Music
 Not Working: iTunes Store, Update Genius.
 Not Tested: Anything else.
+Some clever people in the [Retroactive Project](https://github.com/cormiertyshawn895/Retroactive) know more about this I think.

 ## Issues.